Do you run promotions in your salon?

 Train and Equip Your Salon Staff

-This sounds straightforward and obvious but I’ve seen many cases where the salon manager is running a promotion and the staff doesn’t understand it or, worse, are not aware about it.
-This can create embarrassing moments for your clients when they ask for the offer.
+This sounds straightforward and obvious but I’ve seen many cases where the salon manager is running a promotion and the staff doesn’t understand it or, worse, are not aware of it.
+This can create embarrassing moments for your clients when they ask for an offer.
 So make sure you don’t overlook this.

 Planning Your Salon’s Promotion Calendar